-In this issue for Real Estate Business, our Managing Director, Ryan Shelley, explains how smaller Real Estate agencies can best utilise Social Media without multimillion dollar social media advertising.
+In this issue for Real Estate Business, our Managing Director, Ryan Shelley, explains how smaller Real Estate agencies can utilise b2b lead generation services and Social Media without multimillion dollar expenditure.

 It should come as no surprise that technology, in general — and social media management, in particular — for real estate is quickly becoming a key lead generation strategy for the big real estate brands.
 And you don’t need a massive budget to be part of this trend.